dsuwo/Western_DataScience_BootCamp/Unit1/Lesson1_ExamplesOfDS.md

 3. DS: These are the variables I focus on in logistic regression models

 # Devan - Statistics
+Devan (Who previvously was part of the data camp) explained her work in the following video (Just click on the picture to get into the video!)

 [![Link to YouTube Video](https://img.youtube.com/vi/aJLIjYd74uk/0.jpg)](https://www.youtube.com/watch?v=aJLIjYd74uk)